 Died Jan.
 9, 1943

-Harvey Barker came to Calgary from Carbon, Alberta to attend Mount Royal College in 1938.
-He returned in 1939 to be elected president of the High School class.
+Harvey Barker came to Calgary from Carbon, Alta. to attend Mount Royal College in 1938.
+He returned in 1939 and was elected president of the High School class.
 The Chinook Yearbook gives this portrait of Barker: “a Badminton player deluxe.
 One of the best-liked fellows of the Boys’ Dorm, and always ready with a bright comeback to the would-be wit of the school.
 Studies hard, often working far into the night on his stamp collection.”
-The next year, Barker joined the Royal Canadian Air Force as Warrant Officer, Class II, 4189 Squadron and was killed during a raid over Germany.
+The next year, Barker joined the Royal Canadian Air Force as Warrant Officer, Class II, 4189 Squadron and was killed during a raid over Germany when he went missing over enemy waters.
 Warrant Officer Barker is buried in the Runnymede Memorial Cemetery in the United Kingdom.

 Flying Officer Benjamin Emil Ehnisz

 Benjamin Ehnisz was born in 1921 and came to Mount Royal in 1938 from Burstall, S.K.
 The Chinook Yearbook describes Ben as “a very amiable lad whose ambition on completing his education is to return to Saskatchewan and rehabilitate the drought area.”
 Flying Officer Ehnisz joined the Royal Canadian Air Force and died on Feb.
 13, 1943 at the age of 22.
 The student he was instructing survived the fire when Ehnisz ordered him to bail out.
 Ehnisz is buried at Hillside Cemetery in Medicine Hat.
 Ehnisz Island at Kakabigish Lake in northern Saskatchewan is named in his honour.